How to write an Interview Experience?

-Include necessary tips and search your asked question on google or geeks for geeks and include its link with the question so that anyone else can refer to it to learn about the solution.
-If you are not able to find any relevant link of the question on Geeks for Geeks or any other website then you can mention it with the question otherwise you can skip it.
+Include necessary tips and search your asked question on Google or GeeksforGeeks and include its link with the question so that anyone else can refer to it to learn about the solution.
+If you are not able to find any relevant link to the question on GeeksforGeeks or any other website then you can mention it with the question otherwise you can skip it.
 On GeeksforGeeks, you can find interview experiences for jobs and internships in product and service-based companies.

 Below is a sample interview experience and get an insight on how to write your Interview experience.

 - The first round comprised of 50 MCQ questions including aptitude, logical, C output questions, and technical portions (Test Duration: 1 hour):

 - Quantitative aptitude and Logical part were much more predominant, the questions were more intuitive and not typical paper pen/formula based.
 They were not very difficult but were very tricky.

 Suggestion: I would suggest doing practice from sites like GeeksforGeeks, Indiabix, etc. as it will give the confidence to solve problems.

 - The technical aptitude part covered questions from computer networks, operating systems, data structures (particularly tree), digital electronics, and questions from microprocessors & other electronics topics.
 C output questions were also there.

 - Suggestion: I would suggest doing quizzes from GeeksforGeeks to get in touch with all concepts of C and other subjects.

 Tips: Solve the questions with a calm mind.
 Don’t stress yourself during the test because you have to do 50 questions in 60 minutes.
 Don’t spend too much time on any question if you are not able to do it on the first attempt.

 Round-2 (Technical Interview Round-1)